Lockheed L-1249 Super Constellation: Design and development

 In 1953, the United States Air Force became interested in the L-1249A project.
 Two R7V-1 aircraft were again taken off the production lines in 1955 and converted to L-1249A standards.
 These aircraft, designated YC-121F, were identical to the R7V-2s in service with the Navy.
 The YC-121F was able to carry a crew of four and 87-106 passengers, depending on the conditions of the flight (transoceanic and overland).
 Lockheed also had a planned medical evacuation version, able to carry 73 Stretcher cases and a crew of 15.
 The R7V-2 and YC-121F both had a cabin similar to the R7V-1 and C-121C.
 The first YC-121F flew on 5 April 1955 and was delivered to the Air Force in July 1955.
 The aircraft were put into service with the Test Squadron of the 1700th Air Transport Group of the Military Air Transport Service, based at Kelly Air Force Base, Texas.
 Other aircraft in the Squadron included the YC-97J Stratofreighter and YC-124B Globemaster II, both also powered by T34 engines.
-After undergoing brief testing, the YC-121F was used on regular basis transportation flights.
+After undergoing brief testing, the YC-121F was used on a regular basis for transportation flights.
 On one occasion, Lockheed test pilot Roy Wimmer managed to reach a top speed of 479 mph in the YC-121F during a 20 degree dive.
 On 25 January 1957, a new transcontinental record for propeller aircraft was set by a YC-121F which flew from Long Beach to Andrews AFB, Maryland, in four hours and 43 minutes.